ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

 - **Create Zenodo citation**

-  TSU could create with the informations in the README the Zenodo citation
+  TSU will create the Zenodo citation using the information in the README file

 ## Step 2: Merge the code into the public version of the ESMValTool